groupvine/gv-doc/6-delivery/2-delivBounce.md

-After sending an email from an online account or from a personal inbox, if there were any failed deliveries, an "Email delivery report" from "Trivy Worker Bee" is emailed to the sender with a list of bounced email addresses and the reason for the bounce.
+After sending an email from an online account or from a personal inbox, if there were any failed deliveries, an "Email delivery report" from "GV-BRAND Worker Bee" is emailed to the sender with a list of bounced email addresses and the reason for the bounce.
 If all deliveries were successful, then a delivery report will